Fidlik/SPToolbox/README.md

 Get-SPTool -DownloadAll -Source Official      # fetch everything from official sources Get-SPTool "Procmon" -Download -Source Internal  # fetch from internal source

-By default, downloads are placed in a "E:\SpToolBo" folder next to the module file.
+By default, downloads are placed in a "E:\SpToolbox\".
 Override this location with the `-Destination` parameter.